AA Information and FAQ

 - U14 AA & U16 AA, U19 AA will play in their own respective divisions in the Black Gold League.

 Who organizes the tryouts?

-Tryouts are organized by the Coordinator of AA and SGRA Director of Player Assessment & Development, in consultation with the SGRA Board and the appropriate Division Directors.
+- Tryouts are organized by the SGRA Director of Player Development & Assessment, in consultation with the SGRA Board and AA Coordinator.

-Who do I contact for more information about AA ringette?
+Who do I contact for information about AA ringette?